szilvia-csernus/book-cycle/README.md

 ## Authentication

-I used the `django-allauth` module to implement authentication.
+I used the `django-allauth` package to implement authentication.
 The user can sign up with email address & password, as well their `Google account`.

 ### Register with email